TABLE OF CONTENTS

 After a user creates a Venmo account, they link it to their credit card, debit card, or bank account and can immediately begin making transactions with other Venmo users.
 Alternatively, customers can use their Venmo balance as a funding source.

-The Venmo business account allows businesses of any kind to receive payments from their customers.
+By creating a Venmo business account, you can effectively receive payments from your customers.
 It is perfect for individuals, store owners, and registered businesses.

 Basic features available for business profiles: